zuixjs/zuix-web-starter/source/pages/docs/pages-layout.md

 When using `mdl` style, also the **`theme`** variable can be added to the front matter for specifying the [material theme](https://getmdl.io/customize/index.html) to be used
 (e.g. `indigo-pink`, `amber-green`, etc...).

-These options are used in the include file `./source/_inc/head_open.liquid`, which hosts all stylesheets and scripts required by the page.
+These options are implemented in the include file `./source/_inc/head_open.liquid`, which hosts all stylesheets and scripts required by the page.
 Custom options can also be implemented in this file to toggle other frameworks and utilities.

 #### Adding custom options